 Professor Yeh is the recipient of the Alexander von Humboldt Research Fellowship, the Army Research Office Young Investigator Award, the Winston Churchill Scholarship, the National Science Foundation and Office of Naval Research Graduate Fellowships, the Barry M. Goldwater Scholarship, the Frederick Emmons Terman Engineering Scholastic Award, and the President’s Award for Academic Excellence (Stanford University).
 He is a Senior Member of the IEEE, a member of Phi Beta Kappa and Tau Beta Pi.
 He received the Best Paper Award at the IEEE International Conference on Ubiquitous and Future Networks (ICUFN), Phuket, Thailand, July 2012.

-Professor Yeh serves as the Secretary of the Board of Governors of the IEEE Information Theory Society (2012-2015).
+Professor Yeh serves as the Secretary of the Board of Governors of the IEEE Information Theory Society.
 He is an Associate Editor of IEEE Transactions on Mobile Computing.
-He serves as Guest Editor-in-Chief of the Special Issue on Wireless Networks for Internet Mathematics, and a Guest Editor of the Special Series on Smart Grid Communications for IEEE Journal on Selected Areas in Communications.
+He served as Guest Editor-in-Chief of the Special Issue on Wireless Networks for Internet Mathematics, and a Guest Editor of the Special Series on Smart Grid Communications for IEEE Journal on Selected Areas in Communications.
 He is a Steering Committee Member for IEEE International Conference on Smart Grid Communications (SmartGridComm).
-He serves as General Co-chair of the DIMACS (Center for Discrete Mathematics and Theoretical Computer Science) Workshop on Connectivity and Resilience for Large-Scale Networks.
+He served as General Co-chair of the DIMACS (Center for Discrete Mathematics and Theoretical Computer Science) Workshop on Connectivity and Resilience for Large-Scale Networks.
 He has served as a General Co-chair for the Workshop on Spatial Stochastic Models for Wireless Networks (SpaSWiN).
 He has also served on the technical program committees of many leading conferences and workshops, including IEEE Infocom, Globecom, ICC, SmartGridComm, and ACM MobiHoc.